mariebrandenburg/mariebrandenburg.github.io/_projects/intersection-buddies.md

 Historically, intersection bodies arose from questions in convex analysis, and have thus mostly been studied with methods drawn from this area.
 They are closely related projection bodies and cross-section bodies.
 Richard Garnder has coined the term *Geometric Tomography* for the study of these objects, which he describes as "*the area of mathematics dealing with the retrieval of information about a geometric object from data about its sections, or projections, or both.*"

-&nbsp;

-### Semialgebraic Intersection Bodies ###

 In general, intersection bodies are not semialgebraic sets.
-However, in the case of polytopes, we show that the intersection body of a polytope is always semialgebraic, and we provide an algorithm for its computation.
+However, in the case of polytopes, we show that the intersection body of a polytope is always semialgebraic, and we provide an algorithm for its computation [[BBMS22]](#bbms22).
 We show that the regions of polynomiality of the boundary of $$IP$$ are defined by a hyperplane arrangement, which allows us to associate a zonotope to an intersection body of a polytope.
 Furthermore, we consider the algebraic boundary of $$IP$$, which is the algebraic variety that is the (complex) Zariski closure of its Euclidean boundary.
 We compute the irreducible components of the algebraic boundary and provide an upper bound for the degree of these components.

+Although intersection bodies of polytopes inherit some of the combinatorial structures of the polytopes, they are not always convex sets.
+In fact, it is known that every star body has an affine translation such that its intersection body is non-convex.
+In the second article [[BM23]](#bm23), we consider the behaviour of an intersection body of a polytope when translating the polytope and pose the following question:

+> *For a fixed polytope $$P$$, what is the set of translations $$t$$ such that the intersection body $$I(P+t)$$ of $$P+t$$ is convex?*

+Surprisingly, it turns out that the intersection body of a polygon is convex if and only if the polygon is centrally symmetric and centered at the origin.
+Whe show that the same statement can be made for cubes of arbitrary dimensions, but not for general polytopes.

 &nbsp;

 ##### Slides of Talks #####